Vous êtes un professionnel et vous avez besoin d'une formation ?

 Description

-Bracket the minimum of the function.
+Bracket the minimum of a function.

 Given a function and distinct initial points, search in the